HMXOrg/v2-evm/test/integration/testcases/TC20/README.md

 Then Revert InsufficientLiquidity
 When Bob buy APPLE 20,000 USD
 Then Bob's APPLE position should be corrected
-When Alice buy more WETH position 150,000 USD
+When Alice sell more WETH position 150,000 USD
 Then Alice's WETH position should be corrected
 When Alice sell APPLE position 20,000 USD
 Then Revert InsufficientLiquidity